dcolombara/apde_story_time/ReadME.md

 # APDE Story Time Tutorial

-## Install Git Bash
+## Basic set up
 1) Install Git Bash following the directions provided in `<S:\Transfer\DannyColombara\git_training\git_installation_instructions.docx>`
+2) Be sure you've created a GitHub account
-2) After installing Git bash you're welcome to download [GitHub Desktop](https://desktop.github.com).
+3) After installing Git bash you're welcome to download [GitHub Desktop](https://desktop.github.com).
 However, we will only use Git Bash for our tutorial.

 ## Clone this repository to your laptop
 1) Open Git Bash